pizza-palace-bunch-a-guys-project-2/fe/README.md

 * Users are having all necessary links and location information in the application footer.

 ## Getting Started
-1. Make sure do download and install [back-end](https://github.com/pizza-palace-bunch-a-guys-project-2/be) or use EC2 project endpoints: `http://ec2-18-116-241-177.us-east-compute.amazonaws.com:9015` .
+1. Make sure to do download and install [back-end](https://github.com/pizza-palace-bunch-a-guys-project-2/be) or use EC2 project endpoints: `http://ec2-18-116-241-177.us-east-compute.amazonaws.com:9015` .
+2. Make sure you have installed NodeJS and Angular on your machine.
-2. To upload this project you need to clone this repository using `git clone https://github.com/pizza-palace-bunch-a-guys-project-2/fe.git`.
+3. To upload this project you need to clone this repository using `git clone https://github.com/pizza-palace-bunch-a-guys-project-2/fe.git`.
-3. Add project to your IDE.
+4. Add project to your IDE.
-4. In your IDE project folder run `npm i` command.
+5. In your IDE project folder run `npm i` command.
-5.
+6. In your IDE project folder run `ng serve` command.

 ## Usage
 [The current project](http://menuitembucket.s3-website.us-east-2.amazonaws.com/) is running on the AWS S3 service.\